Skip to content

 Here are some key benefits of hemp:

 • Hemp acts as an internal moisturizer.
 The oil within hemp may alleviate dry skin, itchiness, and irritation.
-According to a studyperformed by the Journal of Dermatological Treatment in Finland, hemp reduced skin dryness and irritation in patients with skin disorders.
+According to a study performed by the Journal of Dermatological Treatment in Finland, hemp reduced skin dryness and irritation in patients with skin disorders.

 • Hemp protein powder is packed with vitamins and minerals, including vitamin E, potassium, magnesium (80% RDI), sulfur, calcium, zinc, iron, copper, and phosphorus.